Internship Program Information for Businesses and Organizations

 Organizations interested in hosting an intern are asked to provide the following:

-- The required number of onsite hours outlined in the chart above
+- The required number of onsite hours is outlined in the chart above

 - A direct supervisor/mentor to whom the intern will report

-- An official start date and clear instructions on first day expectations
+- Official start date and clear instructions on first-day expectations

 - A clear description of the intern's role

 - Any necessary onboarding required by your organization (application process, orientation, required trainings, etc.)

 The University of West Florida participates in a state-wide incentive program for Intern Supervisors that allows for fee waivers for courses at institutions within the State University System.
 Intern Supervisors who engage in direct supervision of at least one university intern for 300 contact hours, which may be accumulated over multiple semesters, are entitled to a waiver of tuition for a maximum of six (6) hours credit instructions (including credit through continuing education) during a single term at any state university.
 Please contact the Internship Coordinator for additional information.